miral2525/project11/README.md

-This is Vcard generator poroject that can generate QR code through information of user and make it poratble like Vcard showing MAP,CONTACT,TEXT features also.
+This is Vcard generator poroject that can generate QR code through information of user and make it portble like Vcard showing MAP,CONTACT,TEXT features also.